 High temperature rheology measurements are useful for materials such as oils, plastics, resins, greases, binders or to characterise the behaviour of feedstock in high temperature industrial processes such as cooking, pasteurisation or any thermally accelerated chemical reaction.
 Many materials which are typically very tough or rigid at room temperature can undergo softening or melting as temperatures are increased.
 In the world of thermoplastics, this is useful as it enables reforming the material to a desired shape.
 Identifying the melting point of a material is useful for identifying a temperature at which is becomes easier to handle, but a material may also go through other non-phase transitions.
 For example, the glass transition is a point where some materials transition from a relatively brittle ‘glassy’ state to a rubbery, viscous state.
 Our lab provides testing, training, and consulting to companies within the pharmaceutical, food, cosmetic, petrochemical, electronics, automotive, aerospace and construction industries looking to better understand the physical properties of their products, including temperatures up to 500°C.

 If you would like to discuss characterising the rheological properties of your materials at elevated temperatures, please feel welcome to contact us.

 Viscosity is a key metric for understanding flow behaviour of a material during pumping, mixing, filling and general handling.
-In high temperature rheology measurements, typical rotational shear viscometers may not be practical for measuring viscosity when dealing with materials that require high temperatures due to the difficulty in heating a sample evenly, or applying uniform shear.
+In high temperature rheology measurements, typical rotational shear viscometers may not be practical for measuring viscosity due to the difficulty in heating a sample evenly, or applying uniform shear.
 Our rheometers can work with much smaller samples and under a vast range of shear rates and shear stresses helping to better understand how a material may behave in a dynamic situation, such as initial pump start up to full flow.

 Oscillatory Frequency Sweeps